catalyst-cloud/catalystcloud-docs/source/block-storage/overview.rst

 The performance tier
 ====================

-The ``performance`` tier makes sole use of direct NVME SSD drive access for both read and write operations.
+The ``performance`` tier makes sole use of direct NVMe SSD drive access for both read and write operations.
 This tier offers three options for IO throughput, which provide a burstable limit of 1000, 2500 and 5000 IOPS.